 But it doesn’t end there.
 The PROGRAF’s pigment-based inks are weather-resistant, making it an ideal choice for print posters.
 On top of that, using the printer’s Fast Mode, you can print up to 104 24×36″ sheets in as little as an hour.

 Because of the TA-20’s weather-resistant pigments and ability to print large sheets fast, it’s an ideal choice for posters and other signage.

 The imagePROGRAF TA-20 accepts five PFI-030 ink cartridges.
 At approximately $47 USD per tank, you can expect to pay about $235 for every refill.

 Luckily, the TA-20 has a few qualities that allow you to get the most out of your ink.
 The sub-ink tank system allows you to change empty cartridges while the printer is in use, allowing you to get every last drop.
-What’s more, an economy print mode may reduce your ink consumption by as much as 40%.
+What’s more, an economy print mode may reduce your ink consumption by as much as 40 percent.

 5. Epson Expression Premium XP-7100